arrow_back

 Solution: Invest in clinical interventions impacting multiple functional measures

-Data for Improvement in Ambulation (83.08%), Bed Transferring (82.9%), and Bathing (85.44%) suggest these three functional measures likely respond to the same clinical interventions.
+Industry averages for Improvement in Ambulation (83%), Bed Transferring (83%), and Bathing (85%) suggest these three functional measures likely respond to the same clinical interventions.
 HHAs can maximize their improvement efficiency by focusing on treatments that drive these correlated results.

-Verse Medical enhances the timeliness and accuracy of care through its 99% order accuracy rate and 95% on-time delivery rate (mail orders are delivered in just 1-3 days), ensuring patients receive the specific supplies they need to support these treatments, nurture physical independence, and improve ADL outcomes.
+Verse Medical enhances care quality through its 99% order accuracy rate and 95% on-time delivery rate (mail orders delivered in 1-3 days), ensuring patients receive the supplies they need to regain physical independence and improve ADL outcomes.

 Solution: Prevent potentially preventable hospitalizations and readmissions by partnering with qualified external providers

-DMEPOS providers are intimately involved in the home health recovery process.
-Yet the industry-standard, one- to two-week delivery timelines for equipment and supplies can lead to preventable hospitalizations for high-risk patients.
+DME suppliers are intimately involved in the home health recovery process.
+Yet the industry standard, one- to three-week delivery timelines, for equipment and supplies can lead to preventable hospitalizations for high-risk patients.
 Despite the sensitivity of these deliveries, HHAs are often left in the dark once an order is placed, unaware of its status and unable to contact qualified support.

-Verse Medical provides preferred partners with a dedicated Account Manager, transforming the DMEPOS provider into a genuine extension of the HHA care team.
+Verse Medical provides preferred partners with a dedicated Account Manager, transforming Verse into a genuine extension of the HHA care team.
 This single point of contact understands the agency's specific operations and ensures SLAs are met, enabling better care coordination and timely delivery to prevent readmissions.

-Through Verse Medical’s electronic ordering system, clinicians can also track DMEPOS orders as they would an Amazon package and view dashboard metrics on overall order volume, payer mix, cost savings, and performance.
-This transparency ensures that HHA clinicians and patients know exactly which brand of equipment is arriving and when, eliminating the risk of surprise delays or unauthorized substitutions.
+Through Verse's electronic ordering system, clinicians can track DME orders like Amazon packages and view metrics on overall order volume, payer mix, cost savings, and performance.
+This transparency ensures that HHA clinicians and patients know exactly which brand of equipment is arriving and when, eliminating surprise delays and unauthorized substitutions.

-By ensuring the right equipment is in the home exactly when it's needed, Verse helps prevent the avoidable complications that lead to in-episode hospitalization.
+By ensuring the right equipment and supplies get to the home exactly when they’re needed, Verse helps prevent the complications that lead to within-stay hospitalization.

 HHA Outcome Verse Solution